colson0804/User-Perceived-Delay/README.md

   - Run Automate.py to automate the above steps
   - After running Automate.py once, you may comment out the automate_driver function because the dependency graph will already have been generated
   - The automate_analyze script will continue to open a website and collect data on its latency, rtt, and url size
   - The script will run five trials for each iteration and will output the average of the 5 trials into a text file in a json format.
 These files are saved in the equalbd or diffbd directory.
-You may change what directory the files are saved in and what their title is at line ************ of Automate.py
+You may change what directory the files are saved in and what their title is at line 59 of Automate.py that says output = open("%dkb_output.txt" % bandwidth, "a+")
   - In order to change the bandwidth automatically between each iteration, input the bandwidths you want (in kb) into the bandwidth array at the bottom of the file

 ## Graphing and Regression **** Can you fill this in Craig?